Greenfield Belser: Work

-In 1992, Burkey Belser was contacted by David Aaron Kessler's staff at the U.S. Food and Drug Administration to help with the Nutrition Facts label because of his prior success designing the EnergyGuide that appears on all major appliances in the United States.
-Because Congress had mandated the reformulation of the label but not its redesign, Belser undertook the project as a pro bono effort, for which he ultimately received a Presidential Design Award from President Bill Clinton.
+In 1992, Burkey Belser was contacted by David Aaron Kessler's staff at the U.S. Food and Drug Administration to help with the Nutrition Facts label because of his prior success designing the yellow EnergyGuide box that appears on all major appliances in the United States.
+Congress had mandated the reformulation of the label, but not its redesign.
+Belser undertook the project as a pro bono effort, for which he ultimately received a Presidential Design Award from President Bill Clinton.
 Massimo Vignelli called the design solution a “masterpiece”.
-The success of that initiative led the FDA to once again call on Belser to design the Drug Facts label that now appears on all over-the-counter drugs.
+The success of that initiative led the FDA to once again call on Belser to design the drug facts label that now appears on all over-the-counter drugs.

 Information design, as in the Nutrition Facts assignment, is central to the firm's work but is not strictly representative.
 Rather, the firm focuses on brand strategy and its implementation across a variety of communication tactics such as identity programs, Web solutions and collateral sales materials.

 In February 2011, the American Beverage Association enlisted Greenfield/Belser's help for their “Clear on Calories” initiative, resulting in a display of calorie counts on beverages across the country.

 Greenfield/Belser has designed brands and programs for over 300 law firms including large international firms such as Jones Day, Clifford Chance and Morgan Lewis and small firms such as Marger Johnson.
 They have also created brands and programs for the Big Four accounting firms plus fast-growing regional accounting firms, like Reznick Group, Dixon Hughes Goodman and BKD.
 Greenfield/Belser recently redesigned the U.S. website for the World Wildlife Fund and rebranded all aspects of the Society for Human Resource Management, one of the largest associations in the world with 220,000 members.